AshIShk015/Ashish-pr/README.md

 # Ashish-pr
-This is my first project
+This is my first project.
+This is rent calculation project.